top of page

 Music

 Music is more than just song and dance.
 We believe that music can be used as a tool to bring peace and joy to the body, mind, and spirit.
-Music is offered throughout the day in every classroom and worship music is played over the children while they sleep during nap.
+Music is offered throughout the day in every classroom and brings peace to the environment while they sleep.
 Dancing to music allows children to develop gross motor skills and allows them to practice self expression.

 Movement